Nest-Analytics/Cloud-DevOps-Exercises/week-09/README-Exercise-3.md

 This exercise is the full integration of everything across Weeks 7–9: Docker (containerised image), Terraform (infrastructure as code), Kubernetes (AKS manifests from Week 8), GitHub Actions (CI/CD pipeline), and now Key Vault (secrets managed securely).
 You are not starting from scratch — you are extending the working AKS deployment from Week 8 to handle secrets properly.

-You will wire the GitHub Actions pipeline to inject secrets from GitHub Secrets into AKS as a Kubernetes Secret on every deployment.
+You will wire the GitHub Actions pipeline to inject secrets into AKS as a Kubernetes Secret on every deployment.
 The complete flow on every push to `main`:

 ```
 GitHub Actions
   → Terraform provisions Key Vault + stores secrets
-  → Deploy job reads secrets from Key Vault
+  → Deploy job reads secrets from GitHub Secrets into runner
   → kubectl creates Kubernetes Secret in AKS
   → Pod reads env vars from Kubernetes Secret
   → App starts with all config values present